LukeShortCloud/rootpages/src/programming/go.rst

    func <FUNCTION_NAME>(<VARIABLE> <DATA_TYPE>) <RETURN_DATA_TYPE> {
    }

-If multiple variables share the same data type, they can be consildated by only mentioning the data type once.
+If multiple variables share the same data type, they can be consolidated by only mentioning the data type once.

 .. code-block:: go